 “Let me win.
 But if I cannot win, let me be brave in the attempt.” – Athlete Oath

 Through Special Olympics Minnesota (SOMN) programming, more than 8,200 people with intellectual disabilities showcase their skills to their peers, their communities and the world.
 In braving their attempts, they gain new experiences and become confident and empowered by their accomplishments.
-They also create lifelong bonds with fellow athletes, volunteers and people in their communities.
+As a result, they create lifelong bonds with fellow athletes, volunteers and people in their communities.

 Become an Athlete